nathanwelsh8/battlefleets/README.md

 FUTURE RELEASE(priority ranked):

 1. Change buttons to ones similar to <back> on leaderboard as they look better.
+IMPLEMENTED 01(02)/02/2018
 2. Online leaderboard so people can comapare scores livetime.
 3. Refined scoring system to stop their being a limit to highscores.
+IMPLEMENTED 02/02/2018
+4. Turret which tracks mouse pos and fires.